sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 {"coordinates": [[[1.852040750000000e+05, 3.410349640000000e+05], [1.852044840000000e+05,3.410359860000000e+05]], [[1.852390240000000e+05,3.411219340000000e+05], ... ,[1.852800600000000e+05,3.412219960000000e+05]]   ], "type": "MultiLineString" }
 ```

 Unlike `GEOGRAPHY`, which treats all points as longitude and latitude on a spherical earth, `GEOMETRY` considers the Earth as a flat surface.
-That is why in `GEOMETRY` we use the planar coordinate system, where coordinates are similar to X and Y coordinates that you used in the geometry course in your school.
 More information about Snowflake's specification can be found [here](https://docs.snowflake.com/en/sql-reference/data-types-geospatial.html).
 In this example it uses the scientific notation and the numbers are much larger than latitude and longitude boundaries [-180; 180].

 <img src ='assets/geo_analysis_geometry_14.png' width=700>